Jacklu0831/UpSampler/README.md

 [insert stuff about FID]
 [insert coco vs face]

+Final note: Despite that Model B was able to perform much better on the CelebA testing set than Model A was able to perform on anything specific.
+Model A was able to generalize into a much wider range of image contents and perform better on all of them.
+In addition, the FID measures showed that it was able to perform much better than bicubic upsampling even on the face images.

 ---

 ## Results

 Below are a few test results from COCO and CelebA datasets.
-More can be found in the `results` dir.
+A few were included in previous sections and more can be found in the `results` dir.

-### COCO Results
+### COCO

 <pre>          Low-Res Input      Super-Res Output        High-Res Ground Truth </pre>